Inebriateduck/RedEye_Pipeline/README.md

 # Automated-Contact-scraping
-### This is still actively under development - currently working on merging Scraper and Hex-breaker into a unified pipeline.
+### This is still actively under development - currently working on merging Scraper and Hex-breaker into a unified pipeline, and making the last function in the script more user-modifiable
 **Scraper** is R script is designed to mine target PMIDs for data.
 It is designed to be easily scalable with the capabilities of the users hardware - the more CPU cores you have, the faster you'll be able to mine your target information from a list of PMIDs.
 It incorporates R.Utils as well as 2 other redundant failsafes in case the program runs into a issue when processing a target PMID, as well as automated post-extraction renaming to identify output file batches.

 Post extraction renaming assumes that the input files follow the following naming format: PMIDs_PRAttitudesofAIC_XXXX-XXXX_MMMDDYYXY where XY = initials.
 This section is not strictly necessary for the code to function and can be replaced with a different function to simply rename the file as an output of the target file.